 Benefit Number One:

-You’ll get inside information from someone qualified for the inside scoop of running a pest control business.
-You can find out about the profit, losses, challenges, expenses, what it’s like dealing with clients, as well as any other questions you have.
+You’ll get inside information from someone qualified for the inside scoop on running a pest control business.
+You can learn about the profit, losses, challenges, expenses, what it’s like dealing with clients, and any other questions you have.

-You can pick the brain of someone that’s already running a business you’re looking to start.
+You can pick the brain of someone already running a business you want to start.